canal

 例文

-The doctor examined the patient's ear canal.
+The doctor looked inside my ear canal.

 canal の類義語・関連語